 The prices vary a great deal between municipal and private kindergartens.

-Most of the fee for municipal kindergartens is covered by the local government and you only have to pay an equal to 10.6-12% of the minimum wage.
-(In 2015 the additional sum paid by a parent was approximately 45 euros a month.)
-Additionally, you also have to cover the catering fee which comes down to 1.5-2 euros a day.
+Most of the fee for municipal kindergartens is covered by the local government and you only have to pay an equal to 7.5-15% of the minimum wage.
+(In 2021, the additional sum paid by a parent was 71,25 euros a month in Tallinn.)
+Additionally, you also have to cover the catering fee which comes down to 1.31-2,40 euros a day.

 Where can I find a babysitter?

-Good babysitters are often found through recommendations, so ask people in the “Expats in Estonia” Facebook group or search for “lapsehoidja” in Google.
-One database of local babysitters is also available in English.
+Good babysitters are often found through recommendations, so ask people in the “Expats in Estonia” Facebook group or search for babysitter (lapsehoidja) in Google.